The Definitive Guide To Split Ends For Men

 Worse though is the long term effects of split ends.
 You probably want your hair to be growing longer, faster.
 When your hair breaks you’ll have uneven length, but you also lose that hair and have to start over.

 Effectively, breakage is the enemy of long hair.
 And are you the type to harbor and abet the enemy?
 Of course not.

 Damage.
 From heat, chemicals, exposure, rough treatment and wear & tear.
 Including but not limited to:

-Here are some situations and activities that may be more common to men, where you could be damaging your hair:
+Here are some common situations and activities where you could be damaging your hair:

 Do you have split ends?
 What do you do about them?

 Take a section of your hair and examine it carefully under good light.
 Hold it between two fingers.
 You can look in a mirror if that helps.